 Media Resources

-Under federal law, the NTSB is responsible for investigating and determining the probable cause of every civil aviation accident in the United States (and certain public use aircraft, such as those owned by state and municipal governments).
-The NTSB also investigates accidents in the other modes of transportation such as rail, highway, marine and pipeline.
+Under federal law, the NTSB is responsible for investigating and determining the probable cause of every civil aviation accident in the United States (and certain public use aircraft, such as those owned by state and municipal governments) as well as major events in other modes of transportation such as rail, highway, marine and pipeline.

 The NTSB is an independent federal agency and is not affiliated with the U.S. Department of Transportation or any of its modal agencies, such as the Federal Aviation Administration.
-The FAA is automatically a party to all NTSB aviation investigations.
+However, the FAA is automatically a party to all NTSB aviation investigations.

 An aviation accident is "an occurrence associated with the operation of an aircraft which takes place between the time any person boards the aircraft with the intention of flight and all such persons have disembarked, and in which any person suffers death or serious injury, or in which the aircraft receives substantial damage."